EK76/WeatherStation/README.md

 ### After creation of database and tables are done.
 - Edit configdb.txt file with the correct info about your MySQL credentials with text editor of your choosing.
 - Compaile or publish the project with Visual Studio 2022 to test it.

+I have also installed MySql.Data plugin from Oracle Corporation trough Visual Studio NuGet Package Manager when I developed this project.
+MySql.Data makes it easier to read from and make changes to MySQL database when using Visual Studio.

 > [!NOTE]
 >  _**You can also edit your MySQL credentials with the WeatherStation application.**<br><br>
 >  _**If configdb.txt file is missing, then WeatherStaion application will redirect you to a page where you can create the file with your MySQL credentials info.**_